miciek/miciek.github.io/_posts/2023-06-02-why-does-your-code-decay-over-time.md

 - optimize due to changing usage patterns
 - account for changes in technology or industry standards

 Identifying these things is one thing but fixing them is another problem.
-Usually, the longer we wait to fix them, the bigger the problem becomes.
+Usually, the longer we wait to fix them, the bigger the problem becomes <sup>[1](#decay-paper)</sup>.

-Hence the term: *DECAY*.
+Hence the term: **DECAY**.
 Code decay leads to costly delays in development, increased maintenance costs, and a decrease in the quality of the software.

 One way of dealing with this problem is to write the software in a way that is easy to refactor: